 - Each contestant must prepare his or her own essay about one of the listed topics.

-Contestants must submit one (1) copy of their essay in its final form to the Contest Director by the due date of February 28, 2019.
-Each essay must be accompanied by an Official Student Entry Blank (including teacher/advisor/school information).
-No faxed copies will be accepted.
+Contestants must submit one (1) copy of their essay in its final form to the Contest Director by the due date of February 28, 2021.
+Each essay must be accompanied by an Official Student Entry Form.
+No faxed copies will be accepted, please email them.

 The effort involves researching a topic and preparing an essay on the subject.
 CNTA has books and other reference materials that may be of help to student applicants.